-Inert nickel doping unlocking aqueous proton storage of hydrated copper hexacyanoferrate as a competitive cathode for proton pseudocapacitors
+Inert nickel doping unlocking aqueous proton storage by hydrated copper hexacyanoferrate as a competitive cathode for proton pseudocapacitors

 Abstract

-Proton pseudocapacitors (PPCs), utilizing the smallest charge carrier of H+ to achieve ultrafast kinetics through the Grotthuss mechanism, exhibit attractive advantages of high safety, environmental compatibility, and abundant resource availability.
-However, the development of PPCs with high-energy and high-power density, and long service life has been limited seriously by the constraints of cathode materials.
-Herein, the inert hetero-atomic Ni doping strategy is smartly designed to optimize the copper hexacyanoferrate (CuHCF) toward PPCs as a competitive cathode.
-With the purposeful Ni2+ doping, the abundant defects are introduced along with the optimized framework structure, which enhances the hydrogen-bonding network within the framework, facilitating the H+ transport and subsequently outstanding rate capability.
-Moreover, the doped Ni as the structural anchor mitigates ion displacement, favoring the enhanced cycling stability of electrodes.
-As a result, compared with the pristine CuHCF, the optimized cathode CuHCF-3 (i.e., Ni0.14Cu0.86[Fe(CN)6]0.61·□0.39·4.35H2O) exhibits exception high-rate capacitances and cycling property.
-More impressively, the assembled asymmetric PPCs achieves a high energy density of 25.1 Wh kg−1 at 20 kW kg−1, and approximately 100% capacitance retention after 20,000 cycles at 10 A g−1.
-Our contribution here provides new insights into rational design of reliable cathode platforms for efficient aqueous proton storage.
+Proton pseudocapacitors (PPCs), utilizing the smallest charge carrier H+ to achieve ultrafast kinetics through the Grotthuss mechanism, exhibit attractive advantages of high safety, environmental compatibility, and abundant resource availability.
+However, the development of PPCs with high energy and high-power density, and long service life has been limited seriously by the constraints of cathode materials.
+Herein, an inert hetero-atomic Ni-doping strategy has been smartly designed to optimize copper hexacyanoferrate (CuHCF) toward producing PPCs as competitive cathodes.
+With purposeful Ni2+ doping, abundant defects are introduced along with an optimized framework structure, which enhances the hydrogen-bonding network within the framework, facilitating H+ transport and subsequent outstanding rate capability.
+Moreover, the doped Ni as the structural anchor mitigates ion displacement, favoring enhanced cycling stability for electrodes.
+As a result, compared with pristine CuHCF, the optimized cathode CuHCF-3 (i.e., Ni0.14Cu0.86[Fe(CN)6]0.61·□0.39·4.35H2O) exhibits exceptionally high rate capabilities and cycling properties.
+More impressively, the assembled asymmetric PPCs achieve a high energy density of 25.1 Wh kg−1 at 20 kW kg−1, and approximately 100% capacitance retention after 20 000 cycles at 10 A g−1.
+Our contribution here provides new insights into the rational design of reliable cathode platforms for efficient aqueous proton storage.

 - This article is part of the themed collections: Journal of Materials Chemistry A HOT Papers and Supercapacitors for a sustainable energy future